amandaguglieri/hackinglife/docs/dictionaries.md

-## Installing wordlist in your kali
+## Installing wordlists in your kali

 ```bash
 # This package contains the rockyou.txt wordlist and has an installation size of 134 MB.